ANGELMAN-J/TX2020-Philips-Challenge-Inference/README.md

 ### Further thoughts
 The current approach seems to work well according to my test set.
-There were many cool ideas that I didn't pursue due to the small data set size, like 1., and other approaches that would be possible but that I think verge on cheating.
+There were many cool ideas that I didn't pursue due to the small data set size, like 1.; approach 2. that would be possible but that I think verge on cheating, approach 3./4. due to computational and storage constraints I had.
 #### 1. Detection -> recognition
 Given the provided training images, we would expect that the objects in question might only make up a small part of the images and that they can appear in any location.
 Thus, finding the most interesting candidate regions first and then